 There are several benefits of permanent hurricane window protection products.
 They are a great way to hurricane proof your home.
 The benefits include:

 1. Permanent shutters are easy and fast to operate – don’t struggle with panels

 The biggest benefit of permanent shutters is their ease of use vs. non-permanent types.

 Permanent window storm covers are always on your home.
 As a result, deploying (closing) them is much easier than installing and uninstalling non-permanent types of shutters like metal panels.

 Accordion shutters can be closed quickly by sliding and locking them.
-Similarly, roll shutters simply roll downward, either manually or automatically with motorized versions.
+Similarly, roll shutters simply roll downward, either manually or automatically with electrically driven shutters.
 Bahama shutters and colonial shutters can just be closed and locked.

 2. Shade and light control – tame that Florida sun

 Permanent shutters, such as accordion and roll shutters, give you the ability to partially close them to block and control light or shut light out completely.
 Being able to partially or fully close permanent storm shutters to control light allows you to get more enjoyment out of the use of your home.
 Other permanent styles, such as Bahama and clamshell shutters are always partially closed and provide shade all the time.

 3. Added security protection – protect your family from intruders